voidpuls/Games2.0v/README.md

 There are of course limitations to the games we can add.
 - Only browser games.
 Please don't ask for Fortnite or Roblox.
 - No online multiplayer games.
 Due to the fact that the multiplayer servers for games can and will be blocked for most people, we cannot do online multiplayer.
+- No unlocking websites or streaming services.
+Once again, we are broke and can't afford servers.
 - That's it I guess
 ## To-do list
 This has been moved to the backlog.
 [Click here](https://github.com/orgs/shadowgmes/projects/2) to view it.